-- 2.13.
-The University aims to process any formal complaint through Formal Resolution and any Review within 90 calendar days.
-The 90 calendar day timeframe requires Complainants to comply with any timescales set down in this Procedure.
-There will occasionally be circumstances when, for good reasons, the University will need to extend the timeframe and in these circumstances the Complainant will be notified and kept updated as to the progress of their complaint. - 2.14.
-The University will only share the information and evidence submitted in a complaint with members of Confidentiality. staff where it is strictly necessary in order to process, investigate, and consider the complaint.
+2.14.
+The University will only share the information and evidence submitted in a complaint with members of staff where it is strictly necessary in order to process, investigate, and consider the complaint.
 All information received from a Complainant will be handled sensitively and in accordance with the Policy on the use of personal information under the Student Complaint Procedure.